lfost42/blog/README.md

 ![My App](./app.png)

 ## WALKTHROUGH
-A blog that allows the owner to post articles upon being authenticated via login.
+A blog that allows the owner to articles upon being authenticated via login.
 Users may leave comments after registering and being authenticated.
-Tags help filter posts by topic.
+Tags help filter articles by topic.

 - Series
 - Articles